phyfilixzero/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that displays current directry content including hidden files in long format

 a script that displays current directory content

 a script that creates a directory named my_first_directory in the /tmp/ directory

+a script that Move the file betty from /tmp/ to /tmp/my_first_directory